t-karasova/grs-samples-python/tutorial_ordering.md

 The ordering can be applied to most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)

-Lets see how the ordering works.
+Let's see how the ordering works.

 **Time to complete**: About 2 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to setup your virtual environment.
+To run Python code samples from this tutorial you will need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash